agdphd/calculus-reader/README.md

 "Calculus: a Reader" is a textbook for a standard two-semester college calculus course.
+An up-to-date compiled version is always available at [sl-build].

 ## Design goals
 First and foremost, this book is designed to be *read*.